 Q. Can I post information on the private services that I provide on my NHS website pharmacy profile?

-A. Yes, pharmacies can include information on both private and NHS-funded healthcare services on the site however NHS funded services should include a clear reference to indicate that the service is being provided with NHS funding.
+A. Yes, pharmacies can include information on both private and NHS-funded healthcare services on the NHS website.

 Q. Does the same individual need to act as profile editor and patient feedback comment administrator for a particular pharmacy?